Teaching Music Online 101

 - Setting the Scene

 - Advantages to Online Lessons

 - How Lessonface Benefits Teachers

 - Qualifying to teach on Lessonface

 - Book a lesson.
-We find great teachers are also life-long learners - check out other genres and styles and get a feel for how it works.
+We find great teachers are also life-long learners - check out our lessons offering and get a feel for how it works.